jons/life/README.md

   * the current value of the result register `Rr` is written to cell position _x_.
   * lone cells die: this is their first/only instruction read (consistent with conway)
+  * no matter how big the grid is, the machine will inevitably find a return instruction.

 #### JUMP (JMP)